Below you will find an indicative list of the course's compulsory assignments, with details about what is expected

 What did you not like most about the speaker or session?

-Each student is expected to undertake the study of a chapter from one of the books by
+Details: Each student is expected to undertake the study of one of the following books,

 Kai-Fu Lee and Chen Qiufan (2021) "AI 2041: Ten Visions for Our Future"

-A summary of the chapter (1 page long).
+A summary of the reading (3 page long).

 An execute statement summarizing your proposal (1 page long).